 “Thought you officers were supposed to be strong.”

 Merle shut down the connection listening to Rick scream bloody murder at him.
 He put the van in gear and roared the motor once attracting more Walkers.

 “Hang on kid,” Merle shouted back and Carl took his advice as the redneck slammed down on the gas pedal.
 Carl peeked from behind the wall in time to watch the tip of the van clipping a Walker in the back no doubt breaking it.
 A Walker flipped right over the van leaving a long blood stain on the windshield and another crushed undertow.

 Carl tumbled around in the back, the fact that his hands were tied behind his back didn’t help his situation either.
 Even Merle clenched his teeth as he ran over another Walker.
 One managed to grab the side mirror, Merle opened the driver door allowing it to swing and hit the female Walker.
 Bones cracked and blood spurted as the door connected with her face.
 Merle reached and grabbed the door.

 “Bitch,” Merle growled as he slammed the door shut.
 Carl could hear the limp body bounce across the side of the van once.
 Blood oozed out of his stump, a single drop trailed down the wheel and onto the Merle’s lap.
 He side glanced to see Carl giving up trying to stand due to continuously fell over.
 Merle grinned and let loose a small chuckle he looked through the mirror to see Carl lying down to avoid any more injury keeping his head slightly above ground.

 As the Walkers were cleared out cruelly, the van picked up speed and sped farther away from Atlanta.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HaydenWrite a Review